Sophie Holdsworth

 Leave a messagearrowCreated with Sketch.

-Sophie Henderson is a director in the global forensics consulting practice at Baker Tilly.
-She has focused her career on forensic accounting, honing her skills on handling losses for insurers, reinsurers and lawyers across a wide range of industries and circumstances, including:
+Sophie Henderson is a director with Baker Tilly’s forensic, litigation and valuation services practice.
+She has focused her career on forensic accounting, honing her skills on handling losses for insurers, reinsurers and lawyers across a wide range of industries and circumstances, including business interruption, extra expense, personal injury, fatal accident, commercial litigation and fraud.

 Sophie has significant experience in evaluating large and complex losses in the mining, manufacturing and energy sectors.
 She also has been involved in measuring economic damages within retail and SME, including stock losses.
 Additionally, Sophie provides litigation support for construction claims, personal injury or fatal accident matters and has quantified losses in fraud and employee dishonesty claims.